Measurement and Comparisons: Distances, Time and Chances

 If you travel using the fastest manned spacecraft, the Apollo 10, which goes at 24,790 mph, it would take you about 156 days in order to get to the sun.

-Do keep in mind that our sun is only 8 minutes 20 seconds away, that is traveling at the speed of light.
+Do keep in mind that our sun is only 8 minutes 20 seconds away, which is traveling at the speed of light.
 It’s quite interesting to think that the sun may explode right now and we won’t know after 8 minutes 20 seconds have passed.

 Proxima Centauri, the third star (identified with letter C) of the Alpha Centauri system, is located at 268,770 AU from us.
-Alpha Centauri A & B are roughly 4.35 light years away from us.
-Proxima Centauri is slightly closer at 4.25 light years.
+Alpha Centauri A & B are roughly 4.35 light-years away from us.
+Proxima Centauri is slightly closer at 4.25 light-years.

 If you wanted to travel towards our closest star, you would need to travel a fairly big amount of space.
-There are thousands of stars around us and within the Milky Way, however, our closest neighbour is still very far away.
+There are thousands of stars around us and within the Milky Way, however, our closest neighbor is still very far away.

 That’s a big number, I know.
 Think about it for a minute.